itzg/saml-auth-proxy/README.md

       --sp-key-path string                         Path to the X509 private key PEM file for this SP [SAML_PROXY_SP_KEY_PATH] (default "saml-auth-proxy.key")
       --version                                    version for saml-auth-proxy
 ```

+The snake-case values, such as `SAML_PROXY_BACKEND_URL`, are the equivalent environment variables
+that can be set instead of passing configuration via the command-line.

 ## Building